 Asian stock markets mostly fell Thursday, battered by weak U.S. economic data, tensions in the Middle East and Wall Street's retreat from near record highs.

-Grain futures were mostly lower Friday in early trading on the Chicago Board of Trade.
+Grain futures were mixed Wednesday in early trading on the Chicago Board of Trade.

 The stock market drifted lower Wednesday following a drop in durable goods and news of a big merger between Kraft and Heinz.